 AWS Driver

 If using the AWS driver to upload diskimages, see VM Import/Export service role for information on configuring the required permissions in AWS.
-You must also create an S3 Bucket for use by Nodepool.
+You must also create an S3 Bucket for use by Nodepool if uploading images (except when using the ebs-direct upload method).

 providers.[aws]